This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 • Oestrogen is responsible for ovulation, the process in which your ovaries release an egg into your fallopian tubes.

 • Progesterone is responsible for two processes.
 It reduces the mucus lining in the cervix so sperm can easily reach a fertilised egg.
-The hormone is also responsible for thickening the lining of the womb so a fertilised egg can easily implant itself.
+The hormone is also responsible for thickening the womb's lining so a fertilised egg can easily implant itself.

 These hormones naturally rise at different points in your cycle, which triggers these processes.